-4.6 Groups or organizations intending to use the Clubhouse for political, commercial, or fund raising purposes are not allowed.
-However, the Social and Recreation Committee may approve classes and events which, at their discretion, are of value to the membership and that are paid for by funds allotted to the Committee or are funded by the participants.
+4.5 Groups or organizations intending to use the Clubhouse for commercial purposes are not allowed.
+However, the Social and Recreation Committee may authorize classes, fund raising, and non-partisan political events considered of value to the membership, at their discretion.

-4.10 Rental fees and deposits will be in accordance with the Schedule of Fees as approved by the Board of Directors.
-Damage deposits are refundable upon approval of Manager.
+4.6 Rental fees and security deposits will be in accordance with the Schedule of Fees as approved by the Board of Directors.
+Security deposits are refundable upon approval of the Manager.

-4.14 A directional sign may be placed at each successive street change off Shelter Bay Drive and at the location of the event, during the time of the event and must be removed within 48 hours after the event.
+4.10 Limited directional signage for the event will be allowed 48 hours prior to the event and must be removed within 24 hours after the event.
 No signs of the event shall be attached to street sign posts, fencing and fence posts, utility poles, the Shelter Bay sign posts or in the planter box at Pioneer Parkway and Shelter Bay Drive intersection and on any other type of community sign/post.